Somatic Experiencing

 Find a Therapist

 Many therapists call themselves somatic therapists but have no credentials.
 Somatic experiencing is a specific method developed by Dr. Peter Levine.
-The team at Sequoia Behavioral Health are certified in somatic experiencing therapy by Dr. Levine’s organization.
+The team at Sequoia Behavioral Health is certified in somatic experiencing therapy by Dr. Levine’s organization.

 Pre-Interview